QizhiSu/labtools/README.md

 retention index and second dimensional retention time of a same compound across them samples.
-If the differences are bigger than the defined tolerance, it will tell you which samples have significantly different RI or 2D RT, such that you can carefully check where the inconsistences locate.
+If the differences are bigger than the defined tolerance, it will tell you which samples have significantly different RI or 2D RT, such that you can carefully check where the inconsistencies locate.

 ``` r